RSPCA Shop Next Gen Education

 Gold medal, Gold trophy, Goldfish?
 A pet is not a prize or something to be won.

-None of the fun at the fair
+No fun at the fair

 Fairs can evoke a sense of nostalgia for many, with fairground jingles, sugared doughnuts and arcade game prizes.
 Sadly, there's no fun at the fair for the animals given away as prizes.
-Receiving goldfish as prizes have become all too commonplace across England and Wales, but 86% of UK adults were shocked to discover that this still happens and 84% agree that local governments should step in to stop this.

 Winning pets should be a thing of the past, but it isn't.

-Unfortunately, we regularly receive calls relating to animals being given away as prizes, particularly goldfish - who are often prized off at fairgrounds across England and Wales.
 These goldfish are often held in unsuitable plastic bags for long durations and taken to homes that aren't adequately prepared to meet their welfare needs.
-We think you'll agree that while candy floss comes in bags, pets shouldn't.

 Life in a bag